data-hydenv/lectures/online/03_hydenv_cli/README.md

 ## Create the database

 The recommended method is using the CLI here.
+However, you can also install the database manually.
+But keep in mind that the cli will do more than just installing the database.
+In case you do not use it, you have to create tables and upload data on your own, which will drastically increase your workload.
+Therefore, install the CLI and get in touch if anything goes wrong.

 ### Use PgAdmin